 The ‘Rec’ of Old Town has been a public recreational space since the 1930s when housing was being developed in the area.
 The park has beautiful panoramic views of the town, a children’s playground, and an open field perfect for games and picnics.

 From Eastbourne Old Town it is a short walk up to the South Downs and the glorious views at Beachy Head and along the Seven Sisters cliff-tops.
 The popular South Downs Way takes you through some of the most spectacular scenery in England, with picturesque villages to visit.

 Venturing further afield

-Old Town is only around 10-15 minutes walk to Eastbourne’s train station, with direct links to Hastings, London Victoria, Brighton and more.
+Old Town Eastbourne accommodation is well positioned for exploring the wider region.
+It is only around 10-15 minutes walk to Eastbourne’s train station, with direct links to Hastings, London Victoria, Brighton and more.

 There are buses running every ten minutes to Eastbourne and around the town (Loop service), and further buses venture further afield to surrounding villages such as Jevington, Friston and Sovereign Harbour.
 Buses also run to Brighton, passing through East Dean, Seaford and Newhaven.

 Areas we cover